-- Once the Firm has provided all information and evidence requested, the GAA has met to discuss and agree provisional Value for Money scoring using the Framework developed by the GAA and to undertake comparisons of the Firm's product against a suitable comparator group of providers for certain Quality of Service and Investment Features and Cost and Charges. - The provisional Value for Money score, including a full breakdown, has then been shared and discussed with the Firm.
+- Once the Firm has provided all the information and evidence requested, the GAA has met to discuss and agree provisional Value for Money scoring using the Framework developed by the GAA and to undertake comparisons of the Firm's product against a suitable comparator group of providers for certain Quality of Service and Investment Features and Cost and Charges. - The provisional Value for Money score, including a full breakdown, has then been shared and discussed with the Firm.

-The Framework developed by the GAA to assess overall Value for Money for pathway investors involves rating the Firm against eight different features covering Quality of Service, Investment Performance and Strategy (the 'Quality of Service and Investment Features'), and the Costs and Charges borne by the pathway investors.
-This assessment is undertaken of the Firm's product(s) relative to the GAAs view of good practice.
+The Framework developed by the GAA to assess overall Value for Money for pathway investors involves rating the Firm against eight different features covering Quality of Service, Investment Performance and Strategy (the "Quality of Service and Investment Features"), and the Costs and Charges borne by the pathway investors.
+This assessment is undertaken relative to the GAAs view of good practice.

-The Quality of Service and Investment Features have been determined based directly on the FCA requirements for assessing ongoing Value for Money set out in COBS 19.5.5, in particular services relating to communications with pathway investors and processing of core financial transactions.
-The Quality of Service and Investment Features considered have been expanded to include other aspects the GAA considers important based on the GAA's experience of conducting Value for Money assessments over the past several years, such as the Firm's governance structure, the financial security for pathway investors, the Firm's approach to engagement and innovation, and a wider overview of the administration quality and processes.
+The Quality of Service and Investment Features have been determined based directly on the FCA requirements for assessing ongoing Value for Money set out in COBS 19.5.5, including services relating to communications with pathway investors and processing of core financial transactions.
+The assessment also includes other aspects the GAA considers important based on our experience of conducting Value for Money assessments over many years, such as the Firm's governance structure, the financial security for pathway investors, the Firm's approach to engagement, innovation and service improvement and a wider overview of the administration quality and processes.
 Within each of the Quality of Service and Investment Features are several sub-features.
-These sub-features are each scored using a numerical scoring system of 0 to 4, where 4 is 'excellent', 3 is 'good', 2 is 'satisfactory', 1 is 'poor' and 0 is 'non-compliant or insufficient information has been provided'.
-Scoring is aided by means of score descriptors, developed for each sub-feature, ensuring the GAA adopts a consistent approach to scoring across clients.
-Each set of score descriptors outline what the GAA would expect to see to achieve each numerical score.
-The scores for each sub-feature are then aggregated to the feature level based on the GAAs view of the relative value of the sub-feature to the pathway investors.
+These sub-features are each scored using a numeric scoring system.
+Scoring is aided by means of score descriptors, developed for each sub-feature, ensuring the GAA adopts a consistent approach to scoring across clients, each outlining what the GAA would expect to see to achieve the relevant numeric score.
+The scores for each sub-feature are then aggregated to the feature level based on our view of the relative value of the sub-feature to the pathway investors ranging from Poor to Excellent.

-The GAA will then consider the value represented by the Cost and Charge Levels which pathway investors have to bear.
-The assessment of Cost and Charge Levels is primarily driven by the level of ongoing charges for investment management, administration, and any platform fees.
-The GAA also considers the transaction costs and how they are controlled, and any additional costs the pathway investors pay in the investment and management of their policies.
-The Cost and Charge Levels are rated on a numerical scale of 1 to 4 where 4 is 'low' charges, 3 is 'moderately low' charges, 2 is 'moderately high' charges and 1 is 'high' charges.
-This assessment takes into account information available to the GAA on general levels of costs and charges for Investment Pathways providers in the marketplace.
+The GAA will then consider the value represented by the cost and charges which pathway investors bear.
+The assessment of cost and charges is primarily driven by the level of ongoing charges for investment management, administration, and any platform fees.
+The GAA also considers the underlying transaction costs incurred by the funds invested in and how they are controlled, and any additional costs the pathway investors have to pay in managing their policies.
+The costs and charges are also rated on a scale from Low to High.
+This rating takes into account information available to the GAA on general levels of costs and charges for Investment Pathways providers in the marketplace.